external-naming-convention/NamingStandard/api/misc.md

 ## getdevice

-Eeturns the user's platform, allowing for easier optimisation of scripts for certain platforms.
+Returns the user's platform, allowing for easier optimisation of scripts for certain platforms.

 > ### 🔎 Notes
 > This can be spoofed with Hookmetamethod.